aldur/aldur.github.io/_posts/2025-10-29-nixos-baguette-images-in-chromeos.md

 ### Baguette NixOS images

-Our NixOS Baguette image will need to replicate the setup of the Debian image.
+Our NixOS Baguette image will need to replicate the Debian image setup.

-Typically, NixOS cannot run [non-Nix executables][8] (due to the lack of [FHS][9] and of a global library path.
-Luckily, we won't have to worry too much about that: `crosvm-tools` ship with their own libraries and dynamic linker and they will run without issues in NixOS.
+Typically, NixOS cannot run [non-Nix executables][8] due to the lack of [FHS][9] and of a global library path.
+Luckily, we won't have to worry about
+that: `crosvm-tools` include their own libraries and dynamic linker, so they run without issues in NixOS.

-When preparing NixOS LXC containers for Crostini, we already figured out how to run `garcon` and `sommelier` when the user logs in, so that part is solved.
+Back when preparing NixOS LXC images for Crostini, we already figured out how to run `garcon` and `sommelier` when the user logs in, so that part is solved.
 Mounting `crosvm-tools` and adding `systemd` units for `vshd` and `maitred` was straightforward as well.

-Next, I had to figure out how to package an image from a NixOS configuration.
-Baguette expects a BTRFS image like the one that the Debian image [creates][10] from a RootFS tarball.
+Next, I had to figure out how to correctly build an image of the format Baguette expects from the NixOS configuration: a BTRFS image [built from][10] a RootFS tarball.
 To build the tarball, I took a page from the [`lxc-container` NixOS module][11].
 Then, to package it:

-- I first re-used the Debian Python script, which depends on `libguestfs-appliance` and is not available for `aarch64-linux` in Nix[^arm].
+- I initially re-used the Debian Python script, which depends on `libguestfs-appliance` and is not available for `aarch64-linux` in Nix[^arm].
-- Later on I switched to a QEMU-based approach that works with Nix and supports ARM[^kvm].
+- I later switched to a QEMU-based approach that works with Nix and supports ARM[^kvm].

 [^arm]: I was running all experiments on the ARM-based Chromebook that I use for couch-computing.
 [^kvm]: Because I wanted the build scripts to run within the default `penguin` image, I also [overrode the derivation][12] so that, when `/dev/kvm` is missing, it will fallback to [emulation][13].

-I transferred the image to the Chromebook "Downloads" directory and figured out how to run it from `crosh`:
+After transferring the image to the Chromebook "Downloads" directory I figured out how to run it from `crosh`:

 ```bash
 vmc start --vm-type BAGUETTE \